uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 = Future Changes =

-* Make annual view in list mode configurable on a calendar-specific basis rather than globally; effect date switcher; see https://www.joedolson.com/forums/topic/annual-calendar/#post-5427
 * Refactor options storage
-* Handle stylesheet editing as additive (child styles), rather than editing the original stylesheet.
-* Send admin notice when recurring event is about to end
-	- Instead: create plug-in extension that hooks into an appropriate action and adds new occurrences
 * Revise month by day input & calculation methods
-* When month starts on Sunday, shows full previous month's week?
-* Bug: if save generates error, creates ton of notices. [eliminate $users_entries object and use single object model]
+* Bug: if save generates error, creates ton of notices. [eliminate $submission object and use single object model]
 * Add ability to limit by multiple locations (e.g., view all events in Location 1 & Location 2; only on lvalue)
-* Event occurrence IDs can change when events dates are changed
-* Add option to insert events simultaneously to both global & local calendar in multisite networks [todo]
 * JS to delete events from front-end when logged-in
 * TODO: delete this instance and all subsequent instances